ILLINOIS SECRETARY OF STATE HEARINGS

 A formal hearing request should be mailed to the Illinois Secretary of State location where an applicant for driving privleges desires to have their hearing.
 A hearing request should include the $50.00 filing fee.

-Request to Obtain Prior Hearing Records – This form is used to request the prior documents and evidence, as well as your decision(s), from any prior hearing with the Illinois Secretary of State.
+Hearing Record Request – This form is used to request the prior documents and evidence, as well as your decision(s), from any prior hearing with the Illinois Secretary of State.
 The Secretary of State will not provide sworn reports in response to this request.
 Sworn reports must be requested through the Support Services Division in Springfield.

-SR-22 Waiver for Out-of-State Residents – Upon reinstatement / clearance of an Illinois hold on an out-of-state applicant’s driving privileges, the Secretary of State may request the completion of this form to waive the requirement that a person carry SR-22 insurance when obtaining a license in their home state.
+SR-22 Waiver – Upon reinstatement / clearance of an Illinois hold on an out-of-state applicant’s driving privileges, the Secretary of State may request the completion of this form to waive the requirement that a person carry SR-22 insurance when obtaining a license in their home state.

 Character/Abstinence Letters – When required, the Secretary of State will require submission of character/abstinence letters, depending on an applicant’s classification in their evaluation.
 Letters can be submitted on this form.